-After you have set up the necessary EDI document mappings on your side, 3M will provide you with EDI test orders via the test connection.
+First, master data has to be aligned to avoid disconnects relating to units of measurement and price multipliers.
+The necessary EDI document mappings should then be set up, after which 3M will provide you with EDI test orders via the test connection.
 You are then required to send back the necessary order response, despatch advice and invoice documents.
 Thereby, 3M’s onboarding team will execute various test cases, covering the different aspects of your business relationship to 3M, e.g., different types of deliveries.

 After the test phase has been completed successfully, your EDI process will be put into production and your company will start to exchange EDI messages with 3M.

-Do you still have questions about Electronic Data Interchange (EDI) with 3M?
-Feel free to contact us, we would love to help you!
+If you still have questions, feel free to contact us.
+We would love to help you!